Gabe's

-Gabriel Brothers, Inc., (doing business as Gabe's) is an American department store retail chain headquartered in Morgantown, West Virginia, United States.
+Gabriel Brothers, Inc. (doing business as Gabe's) is an American off-price department store chain headquartered in Morgantown, West Virginia, United States.
+As of 2023, there are 131 Gabe's stores and 38 Old Time Pottery stores across 20 states, with the support of six distribution centers serving the Mid-Atlantic, Midwest, and Southeast.

-The company was incorporated in 1961 as Gabriel Brothers and renamed Gabe's in 2005.
-Gabe's is classified as an off-price store, selling clothes and footwear at prices generally lower than other major similar stores, and a variety store as it sells food and other types of general merchandise.

-As of June 2022, Gabe's operates 122 stores in the United States, primarily in the Mid-Atlantic and Southeastern United States.

 History

 In the early 1920s, Zaghieb G. "Z.G."
 Gabriel began selling merchandise out of the back of a green-paneled truck he had outfitted with shelves and drawers.
 As he drove his mobile shop through the coal towns of Fayette County, Pennsylvania, he greeted and got to know his customers, seeing firsthand the need for inexpensive merchandise.
 Z.G. began to hop freight trains bound for New York City, taking empty duffle bags with him.
 There, he would buy up excess inventory from shops, returning with bags full of merchandise to sell at deep discounts.

-In 1961, Z.G.'s two sons, James and Arthur, co-founded the Gabriel Brothers Stores in Morgantown, West Virginia.
+In 1961, Z.G.'s two sons, James and Arthur, co-founded Gabriel Brothers in Morgantown, West Virginia.
 Through the 1980s and 1990s, the brothers led Gabe's through an expansion into various states including Maryland, Ohio, and Virginia.

-In 2005, new ownership rebranded the stores as "Gabe's".
+On March 21, 2012, the Gabriel family sold its majority interest in the company to Alvarez & Marsal Capital, a New York City-based middle-market private equity firm.
+In 2013, the stores were rebranded as "Gabe's", but retained "Gabriel Brothers" as its legal name.

+On December 22, 2016, Alvarez & Marsal Capital sold their stake to Warburg Pincus, a private equity firm also based in New York City.

+In April 2023, Gabe's acquired the Tennessee-based, home merchandise chain Old Time Pottery.

-As of June 2022, there are 122 store locations in Delaware, Georgia, Indiana, Kentucky, Maryland, New Jersey, New York, North Carolina, Ohio, Pennsylvania, South Carolina, Tennessee, Virginia, Michigan and West Virginia.
+As of 2024, there are 131 Gabe's and 34 Old Time Pottery store locations in 20 states: Alabama, Delaware, Florida, Georgia, Illinois, Indiana, Kentucky, Maryland, Michigan, Missouri, New Jersey, New York, North Carolina, Ohio, Oklahoma, Pennsylvania, South Carolina, Tennessee, Virginia, and West Virginia.